tektoncd/catalog/kn/knative-dockerfile-deploy/build_deploy/README.md

 # Build and Deploy Pipeline

 Let's create a container image from a git source having a Dockerfile and deploy it to a Knative Service.
-This Pipeline builds and push the git source using `buildah` and deploys the container as Knative Service using `kn`.
+This Pipeline clones source code using `git-clone` builds and push the git source using `buildah` and deploys the container as Knative Service using `kn`.

 ## Pipeline:

 The following Pipeline definition refers:
+- `git-clone` to clone the source code
 - `buildah` and `kn` tasks (we've installed these tasks in One time Setup section)
 - Pipeline resources for git and resulting container image repository
 - Save the following YAML in a file e.g.: `build_deploy_pipeline.yaml` and create the Pipeline using `kubectl create -f build_deploy_pipeline.yaml`